MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 # (hit enter for each option it asks for to select the default choice)
 ```

-With the commands above you made a new directory: 'rotten-potatoes', changed to that directory, and initialized a new npm project in that directory.
+Now if you open your project in Atom, you'll see the `package.json` which records the npm configuration you define upon initialization of the project.

+# Adding Express.js

-Now add Express.js and touch `app.js`
+Now we need to add just a "Hello World" rendered with Express.js and the template engine: Handlebars.

+Our main file we'll call `app.js`

+First install Express.js and then create the main file using the "touch" command.

 ```
 $ npm install express --save
 $ touch app.js
 ```

-Here you added express.js and created a new file named 'app.js'

-Open 'app.js' in your favorite text editor.
-I recommend Atom.
-You can open your project in Atom by typing:
+Open your project using Atom by typing:

 `$ atom .`

-And let's add some standard Express.js code to `app.js`
+And let's add some standard Express.js code to `app.js` to show a hello world.
+(We still haven't added a template engine yet!
+We are just sending text back to the browser.)

 ```js
 const express = require('express')